How To Delete Columns or Rows In Google Sheets

 This is the first method to delete a row.
 Note that this removes one row only.
 If you prefer to delete multiple rows, highlight more cells vertically.
 If you highlight five cells and do the process, you remove five rows.

-Method 2: Manual Clicking
+Method 2: Delete Rows Using Manual Clicking

 1 – Go to the row you want to delete.